0ne-zero/Emma_Text_Assistant/README.md

 - You see, That's fun (:

 ## Setup
-Dependencies are available in [here](https://github.com/0ne-zero/Emma_Audio_Assistant/blob/main/requirements.txt).

-If you want to test this project run these commands:
+- If you want to test this project run these commands:

 ```bash
 $ git clone https://github.com/0ne-zero/Emma_Audio_Assistant